xG-Studios/xGStudio-Flow-Smart-Contract/docs/Technical_Document.md

  - Create Collection on another account with `transaction/createCollection`.
  - Deposit an NFTs to accounts having a collection with `transactions/depositNFT` using Contract deployed Account.
  - Transfer NFTs among collection holders with `transaction/transferNFT`.

+-------v-2------

+A common order of creating NFT would be
+ - Create Admin Account with `transaction/setupAdminAccount`.
+ - Owner then make this account Admin, and gives that account ability to create own Brand, Schema and Template with `transactions/addAdminAccount`
+ - Create new Brand with `transactions/createBrand` using Admin Account.

 You can also see the scripts in `transactions/scripts` to see how information can be read from the NFTContract.